kzilk/SA_FitnessApp/README.md

 # SA_FitnessApp
 This is an application that can be used by an individual to track their progress when it comes to fitness and training, current description and details are based on the current incomplete application.

-As a note, in it's current iteration, the page renders a 'POST' page upon submission requiring you to resubmit or return to the http://127.0.0.1:8000/ page.
+As a note, in it's current iteration, the page will state sections you are not yet using have required inputs needed, and when inputting progress, the page will load a blank table.
+Reloading the page or resbumitting corrects the table to show all entries

 REQUIREMENTS
   Django and Python